Budapestby VisitCity Guides

 • Tram tracks embedded in streets can pose obstacles, particularly at aging tracks and uneven crossings.

-Historic districts feature cobblestone streets that can present challenges for wheelchair users
+Historic cobblestones present navigation challenges for wheelchair users in Budapest's older districts

 Pest vs. Buda: Navigational Differences